prateeksethiDev/Test_UI_API_Repo/TestAutomation_UI_API/README.md

 4. Reporting based on Extent Reporting with TestNG listeners.
 5. Using Cfg4j for reading properties file with Interface binding.
 6. Bringing all the advantages of Maven + Cucumber + Java.
+7. Excel reader utility to read test data from excel sheet with Scenario outline.

 The UML class diagram of the framework is as follows: